A shrub growing to 2 m tall with spreading/arching branches which can spread several metres wide.

 This species has a shortly compact cylindrical raceme with inflorescences to about 6 cm long by 2 cm wide.
 They are bright cream to yellow, and can be produced profusely mainly in winter and spring.
 Inflorescences can be cream at the base and lemon-yellow further up, during the flowering period.

 Not the most hardy of grevilleas as it is found naturally on fast draining sands in low humidity.
-However, plants are sold as grafts where they are grafted onto a much hardier rootstock (eg: Grevillea robusta).
-This allows them to tolerate heavier soils.
+However, plants are sold as grafted forms where they are grafted onto a much hardier rootstock (e.g.,: Grevillea robusta).
+This allows them to tolerate heavier soils and creates a generally hardier plant.
+Grafted forms grow very reliabvly in east coast gardens.

 It may be slow growing to start with and some members advise keeping it in a pot for several years before planting in the ground.
 It can have a horizontal-sprawling habit so provide some pruning to keep in check, and allow some room to spread.